RichardL64/DCC-Ex/README.md

 # Controller:
    Wemos D1 - 1x 20k POT input for speed and direction, 1x double pole momentary switch to select locos from the roster, 1x momentary button for emergency stop.
-   The controller can connect to the CS either over its Wifi, or serial.
+   The controller can connect to the CS either over Wifi, or serial.

 # DCC-Ex:
   Automation.h implements a command filter which watches for specific user ' <U n1 n2 n3> ' commands from the throttle to tell it which loco the throttle is controlling.
 (Many thanks to the DCC-Ex Discord support on how to do this!)